Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers are 6-4 against the spread and 7-3 overall in their last 10 contests.
+- The Lakers have a 6-4 record against the spread while going 7-3 overall over their past 10 games.

-- In their past 10 contests, the Lakers have hit the over six times.
+- Five of Lakers' last 10 games have gone over the total.

-- Against the spread, Los Angeles has played better when playing at home, covering 21 times in 41 home games, and 20 times in 41 road games.
+- Against the spread, Los Angeles has performed better when playing at home, covering 21 times in 41 home games, and 20 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.